-One way to avoid wasting food is by planning what you are going to eat, buying food for those meals, and using up that food before it gets past its best.
+One way to avoid wasting food is by meal planning.
+When you do this, you can plan what you are going to eat, buy food for those meals, and use the food before it gets past its best.
 You can plan for meals that use up leftovers, and save yourself time too.

 Meal planning – week by week

 I started doing weekly meal plans for nutrition reasons, to make sure we ate a variety of food across the week.
-It also made life easier, as I knew what food we needed to buy, and never had that evening question of ‘what shall we have for tea?’, while staring into the cupboards for inspiration.
+It also made life easier, as I knew what food to buy, and avoided the question of ‘what shall we have for tea?’.

-When we moved to a rural area, meal plans became even more useful, as it’s a 15 minutes drive to the nearest supermarket.
+When we moved to a rural area, meal plans became even more useful.
+It is a 15 minute drive to the nearest supermarket.
 It made even more sense to have enough food in stock at home, so we wouldn’t make extra trips into town.

 This saves us from wasting:

 - time spent driving to the shops for missing ingredients,

 - money spent on impulse buys while you are at the shop picking up ingredients you needed, and

 - petrol on extra trips to town